wazo-platform/wazo-platform.org/content/blog/hackhaton-2022-building-a-pong.md

 ## Conclusion
 What is a hackathon without fun and teamwork?

 The goal of our project was to use our tools and bond together in a way that would be fun.
-The use of a game taught our little trio that if a tool , like the plugin interface, is well built we can develop many tools using it without a lot of hassle.
+The use of a game taught our little trio that if a tool , like the plugin interface, is well built then we can develop many more tools using it without a lot of hassle.

 Many thanks at Wazo for the opportunity to find another great way to use our tooling, and for the meals, and the housing, and the beer, and the beers, and the b...